The iPhone 13 series is here.

 While the design changes were ultimately minimal – the 13 series phones have a smaller notch, a super-fast A15 Bionic chip and impressive new cameras.

-There was more good news for Apple fans, as the event confirmed the iPhone 13 release date, Apple Watch Series 7 release date and the new iPad and iPad mini 6 pre-orders.
+There was more good news for Apple fans, as the event confirmed the iPhone 13 release date, the Apple Watch 7 pre-order and release window and the new iPad and iPad mini 6 pre-orders.
 There was no mention of the AirPods 3 during the showcase.

 Here’s a summary of everything that Apple announced during the September virtual event, what’s new in the hardware this year and when you can expect pre-orders to go live.